 Tick the Compare Any Two Revisions box to compare.

 The sliding scale has an extra icon and details of the two revisions when comparing.

 I will move the left pointer to the first revision and compare it with the latest one.

 I can see details of the two revisions I am comparing on the top left.
 The revision on the left is from the 20th of April.
 The one on the right is from four days ago.

 When you decide on the revision you want to restore, untick the ‘Compare any two revisions’ box.
 Then slide the pointer to the one you want.
 Finally, restore.

 For example, if I wanted to restore this post to the first revision.
 I untick the compare box, move the slider to the left, then select the ‘Restore’ link.

 After I select the restore link, I return to my post.

 Should you change your mind, you can go into revisions anytime you want.
-Select the revision you want and select restore.

 You can access post revisions via the right sidebar when editing blog posts.